Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter8-13_llm_preprocessor_preprocessed_by_llm.md

 #@CLASS: SwcServiceDependency
 #@CLASS: TimingEvent
 #@CLASS: VariableAccess
+#@CLASS: InternalBehavior
+#@CLASS: PPortPrototype
+#@CLASS: NvBlockNeeds
+#@CLASS: ModeDeclaration
+#@CLASS: NvBlockDescriptor
 [TPS_SWCT_01150] InternalBehavior of a NvBlockSwComponentType to enable access to the NVRAM Block management API (cid:100) In general, the InternalBehavior of a NvBlockSwComponentType is only used for a limited scope.
 The main use case is that the NvBlockSwComponentType defines PPortPrototypes typed by a ClientServerInterface to enable access to the NVRAM Block management API.
+To enable the configuration of the server invocation in the RTE’s ECU configuration, the NvBlockSwComponentType needs to provide the following model elements:
+• OperationInvokedEvents
-To enable the configuration of the server invocation in the RTE’s ECU configuration, the NvBlockSwComponentType needs to provide the following model elements: • OperationInvokedEvents • server RunnableEntity • PortDefinedArgumentValues to define the NVRAM Block ID which has to be passed to the NvM In addition to the above list further model elements may qualify; the details are explained in [TPS_SWCT_01584]. (cid:99)()
+• server RunnableEntity
+• PortDefinedArgumentValues to define the NVRAM Block ID which has to be passed to the NvM In addition to the above list further model elements may qualify; the details are explained in [TPS_SWCT_01584]. (cid:99)()

 [TPS_SWCT_01584] InternalBehavior of a NvBlockSwComponentType for implementing a writing strategy (cid:100) For the use case that NvBlockDescriptors exists that aggregate NvBlockNeeds which, in turn, define particular NV data writing strategies (by defining any of the attributes storeAtShutdown, storeImmediate, storeEmergency, or storeCyclic) the InternalBehavior of a NvBlockSwComponentType needs to support further model elements.
-Particularly, In addition to the model elements listed in [TPS_SWCT_01150], the following list of model elements can be used in the InternalBehavior of a NvBlockSwComponentType for implementing writing strategies: • TimingEvents (which may include references to ModeDeclarations in the role disabledMode) • DataReceivedEvents (which may include references to ModeDeclarations in the role disabledMode) • SwcModeSwitchEvents • RunnableEntitys (cid:99)(RS_SWCT_03225)
+Particularly, In addition to the model elements listed in [TPS_SWCT_01150], the following list of model elements can be used in the InternalBehavior of a NvBlockSwComponentType for implementing writing strategies:
+• TimingEvents (which may include references to ModeDeclarations in the role disabledMode)
+• DataReceivedEvents (which may include references to ModeDeclarations in the role disabledMode)
+• SwcModeSwitchEvents
+• RunnableEntitys
+(cid:99)(RS_SWCT_03225)

 Figure 11.14: NvBlockSwComponentType and SwcInternalBehavior